Atlas Venture

 Series B in 2007

 Novexel is a pharmaceutical company dedicated to the research and development of innovative anti-infective therapies for severe bacterial and fungal infections.
-With a robust portfolio of antibacterial and anti-fungal compounds, the company addresses the challenges posed by multi-resistant organisms.
-Novexel's expertise spans various scientific disciplines, including biology, medicinal chemistry, pharmacology, microbiology, and clinical development.
-This multidisciplinary approach positions the company at the forefront of discovering and developing new treatments for infectious diseases, aiming to provide effective solutions against microbial resistance.
+The company has a robust portfolio of antibacterial and anti-fungal compounds, along with comprehensive R&D programs and intellectual property.
+Novexel specializes in creating novel antimicrobial agents that target multi-resistant organisms, addressing the growing challenge of microbial resistance.
+With expertise in biology, medicinal chemistry, pharmacology, microbiology, and clinical development, Novexel is positioned to lead advancements in the discovery and development of effective treatments for infectious diseases.

 Adnexus